perama-v/perama-v.github.io/docs/cairo/cairo_common_lib.md

 - [alloc](#alloc)
     - `alloc()`.
 Allocate new memory segment.
 - [cairo_builtins](#cairo_builtins)
+    - `BitwiseBuiltin`.
+The struct used for a bitwise operation.
     - `HashBuiltin`.
 The struct used for a hash.
     - `SignatureBuiltin`.
 The struct used for an ECDSA signature.
 - [default_dict](#default_dict)